 Steps to Become a Doctor: Education and Career Roadmap

-Research the requirements to become a doctor.
+Research the requirements, including education and experience, to become a doctor.
 Learn about the job description and read the step-by-step process to start a career as a doctor.

 |Licensure/Certification||M.D.s must pass all three parts of the U.S. Medical Licensing Examination and D.O.s must pass the Comprehensive Osteopathic Medical Licensing Examination-USA; board certification by the ABMS is optional*|

 |Experience||Most doctors complete a residency (between three and eight years)*|

 |Key Skills||Skills in problem solving, leadership, empathy and communication*|

 |Technical Skills||Use a variety of medical and diagnostic equipment (surgical clamps, ophthalmoscopes)**|

 |Additional Requirements||Must continue education to maintain licensure or certification; requirements vary by state*|